 The BCT evaluated all of Dunn Field for future industrial/commercial reuse and the Northeast Open Area for recreational reuse.
-The risk assessment evaluated potential exposures to maintenance, industrial, and utility workers, and off-site residents and future on-site residents (if risks are acceptable for recreational reuse).
+The risk assessment evaluated potential exposures to maintenance, industrial, and utility workers, and off-site residents and future on-site residents (if risks are acceptable for residents, risks are acceptable for recreational reuse).